 Another recommendation, which will increase size of this central sharp area a bit, is to use a small focal spot.
 To make sure that the scanner is actually using a small focal spot, the mA in manual mA mode must be no more than a value that depends on the kV setting and that can be found in the Technical Reference Manual for the scanner being used.
 In auto or smart mA mode the maximum mA setting must be limited to no more than that same value.
-Here are example values for the Revolution EVO/Optima CT660 and for the Revolution Discovery CT/Discovery CT750 HD, indicating the maximum mA allowed for the small focal spot:
+Here are example values for the Revolution EVO/Optima CT660 scanners and for the Revolution FrontierTM, RevolutionTM HD, and DiscoveryTM Series scanners, indicating the maximum mA allowed for the small focal spot:

-Revolution EVO/Optima CT660 mA limits for small focal spot Revolution Discovery CT/Discovery CT750 HD mA limits for small focal spot
+Revolution EVO/Optima CT660 mA limits for small focal spot Revolution Frontler [TM] /Revolution [TM] HD/Discovery [TM] mA limits for small focal spot

 kV Normal Scan Mode Normal/Hi Res Scan Mode

 80 300 mA 620/610 mA

 100 240 mA 650/490 mA

 120 200 mA 540/405 mA

 140 170 mA 460/350 mA

-As you can see from the above table, the Revolution Discovery CT/Discovery CT750 HD scanners have an additional scan mode--"Hi Res".
+As you can see from the above table, the Revolution Frontier[TM], Revolution[TM] HD, and Discovery[TM] Series scanners have an additional scan mode-- "Hi Res".
 This allows an even greater increase in the size of the sharp central "sweet spot" in the scan.
 This scan mode can be used with either the large or small focal spot, but the greatest advantage is with the use of the small focal spot.
 Please note that to take advantage of this benefit of using the "Hi Res" scan mode, you DO NOT need to use the additional "HD" reconstruction algorithms that are available when using this scan mode.
 In fact, you may prefer the normal, non-HD algorithms since the HD algorithms may cause an unacceptable increase in image noise and artifacts.
 The HD algorithms used in the Hi Res scan mode can produce a resolution limit in the center of the scan field that is up to 50% greater than achievable with the normal scan mode, but this greater resolution is seldom needed or desirable considering the increase in image noise and artifacts that can result.